⭐️ 2022 Burlesque Hall of Fame "SASSY LASSY AWARD" Recipient In Recognition of Outstanding Contribution to the Art of Burlesque.

 ⭐️ 2015 BurlyCon "GUEST OF HONOR" for his work as a Neo-Burlesque Pioneer & Music Historian.

-In 1999 Ronnie Magri became the Musical Director, Bandleader & Drummer for the Shim Shamettes, one of the first authentic 1950's style burlesque revival shows in the nation.
-The show made its debut in April 1999, for the Grand Opening of the Shim Sham Club performing on the same bill alongside saxophone legend Sam Butera (Louis Prima & Keely Smith).
-Along with his group, Ronnie Magri & the Shim Sham Revue Band, the Shim Shamettes performed regularly at the Shim Sham Club located in New Orleans' French Quarter.
+In 1999 Ronnie Magri became the Musical Director, Bandleader & Drummer for the Shim Shamettes, one of the nation’s first authentic 1950’s style burlesque revival shows.
+The show debuted in April 1999 for the Grand Opening of the Shim Sham Club, performing on the same bill alongside saxophone legend Sam Butera (Louis Prima & Keely Smith).
+Along with his group, Ronnie Magri & the Shim Sham Revue Band, the Shim Shamettes performed regularly at the Shim Sham Club in New Orleans' French Quarter.

-Magri & his band, along with the Shim Shamettes, were featured prominently in the 2001 two-hour A&E documentary, It's Burlesque!
-That same year, Magri and his group backed some of the very first names in neo-burlesque at the first ever neo-burlesque convention, Tease-O-Rama, which was held in New Orleans, May 18-20, 2001.
+Magri & his band and the Shim Shamettes featured prominently in the 2001 two-hour A&E documentary; It’s Burlesque!
+That same year, Magri and his group backed some of the first names in neo-burlesque at the first ever neo-burlesque convention, Tease-O-Rama, held in New Orleans, May 18-20, 2001.

-When the Shim Shamettes disbanded in 2002, Magri was instrumental in putting together the Shim Sham Revue, featuring the Southern Jeze-Belles.
-The show became popular not only with locals, but famous worldwide and was featured in such publications as: USA Today, Playboy, Maxim, The Wall Street Journal and other media sources.
+When the Shim Shamettes disbanded in 2002, Magri put together the Shim Sham Revue, featuring the Southern Jeze-Belles.
+The show became popular with locals and famous worldwide and was featured in such publications as USA Today, Playboy, Maxim, The Wall Street Journal, and other media sources.